ptsteadman/best-stories-online/about.md

 - Email: *contact@beststoriesonline.com*
 - Phone: *716-472-4484*
-- Address: *889 Broadway Suite 3A, Brooklyn, NY 11206*
+- Address: *899 Broadway Suite 3D, New York, NY 11002*

 __Advertising on Best Stories Online:__

 Reach people right in their homes.
-If your business would like to advertise on best stories online, please contact our exclusive ad vendor, [Kaboodle LLC](https://github.com/ptsteadman/kaboodle).
+If your business would like to advertise on best stories online, please contact our vendor, [Kaboodle LLC](https://github.com/ptsteadman/kaboodle).